Brazil Supreme Court trial could tarnish Lula's legacy

-RIO DE JANEIRO (Reuters) - Seven years after a corruption scandal rattled the government of former President Luiz Inacio Lula da Silva, Brazil’s Supreme Court on Thursday began a landmark trial that could mar the wildly popular leader’s legacy.
+RIO DE JANEIRO, Aug 2 (Reuters) - Seven years after a corruption scandal rattled the government of former President Luiz Inacio Lula da Silva, Brazil’s Supreme Court on Thursday begins a landmark trial that could mar the wildly popular leader’s legacy.

 Brazilians still don’t know the extent of the infamous “mensalão” scandal, an alleged scheme to pay legislators a monthly retainer in exchange for their support in Congress.